Included in this guide:

-Getting cold toes on a winter epic can put a damper on your day because once your feet begin to shiver there isn't a whole lot you can do about it, short of going inside to warm up.
-Depending on where you live, a shoe-and-overshoe combo might not do the trick; luckily, the best winter cycling shoes are specifically designed to keep your feet happy.
+Getting cold toes on a winter ride can very quickly put a damper on your day because once your feet begin to numb, there isn't a whole lot you can do about it short of ending your ride and heading inside to warm up.
+Depending on where you live, a shoe-and-overshoe combo might not do the trick, but luckily, the best winter cycling shoes present a better option, specifically designed to keep your feet protected from the elements.

 For many, winter cycling shoes might be considered overkill.
-How ‘wintery’ your winter riding gets will be the main factor as to whether you might benefit from the best winter cycling shoes.
-Are you fat biking across the frozen tundra in North Dakota?
-Yes, winter shoes will make you vastly more comfortable and might even save you from frostbite.
-How about if you are a roadie living in Melbourne?
-You'll probably get away with the best cycling shoes, even during winter.
-Plus you can always cover your bases with the best cycling overshoes.
+How ‘wintery’ your winter riding gets will be the main factor as to whether you might actually need winter cycling shoes at all.
+If you're fat biking across the frozen tundra in North Dakota, then winter shoes will make you vastly more comfortable and might even save you from frostbite.
+However, if you're a roadie living in Melbourne, you'll probably get away with wearing your best cycling shoes all year round, adding on a pair of the best cycling overshoes for the cooler days.